NebulaQuiddity/simple_dog-cat_neural_network/README.md

 # simple_image_classifier-using_ffnn
+A feed forward neural network that aims to classify groups of images.
 # Version 1: classifying dogs and cats
 A simple, feed-forward neural network that attempts to classify images as either a cat or a dog.
 # Data